GyatGames/gyatword/README.md

 # Gyatword

 **Gyatword** is an engaging crossword puzzle game that challenges your knowledge of brainrot vocabulary.
-Developed collaboratively by a team of four passionate developers, Gyatword aims to provide users with an exciting and challenging word game experience.
+Developed collaboratively by a team of four passionate developers in a short span of 24 hours [NUS Hacknroll](https://hacknroll.nushackers.org), Gyatword aims to provide users with an exciting and challenging word game experience.

 ---
 ## Original Repositories